StephWilleniams/FAA_swimmer/README.md

 # Tasks
 - Add straight boundaries.
-- Include swimmers with shape.
-Possibly, add it as a class?
 - Include torques into the shaped swimmer motion.
-- Include passive particles.
 - This about how to add in interestingly shaped boundaries.